werl/ConstructionWagon/README.md

 # Construction Train By werl

-Cargo wagon that has an expanded inventory (100 vs 40) and a base grid size of 10x12 and up to _INSERT_ with higher quality.
+Cargo wagon that has an expanded inventory (100 vs 40) and a base grid size of 12x10 and up to 17x15 with higher quality.

 ## Usage